-Motivated sixth form leaver with four A-Levels and a week’s work experience at HSBC in Darlington.
+Motivated sixth form leaver with four A-Levels and a week’s work experience at Barclays in Warwick.

 2. Add key skills and accomplishments

 In your second sentence, expand on the key skills you’ve listed on your CV that apply to the job.
-If possible, also mention any noteworthy achievements from previous positions that are relevant to the job you’re applying for.
+If possible, mention noteworthy achievements from previous roles that are relevant to the new job you’re applying for.